-The UChicago Charter School is a public charter school in the Chicago Public Schools district composed of four campuses serving approximately 1,600 students on Chicago’s South Side.
-UChicago Charter’s North Kenwood/Oakland and Donoghue elementary campuses serve grades preK–5, its Carter G. Woodson middle school campus serves grade 8, and its combined middle and high school campus serves grades 6-12.
-Together, the four campuses of the UChicago Charter School provide a pre-kindergarten through twelfth grade “superhighway” to college, cultivating students to become critical thinkers and leaders who succeed in four-year colleges and beyond.
+The UChicago Charter School is a public charter school in the Chicago Public Schools district composed of three campuses serving approximately 1,500 students on Chicago’s South Side.
+UChicago Charter’s North Kenwood/Oakland and Donoghue elementary campuses serve grades preK–5, and its combined middle and high school Woodlawn campus serves grades 6-12.
+Together, the three campuses of the UChicago Charter School provide a pre-kindergarten through twelfth grade “superhighway” to college, cultivating students to become critical thinkers and leaders who succeed in four-year colleges and beyond.

 Our scholars go on to study at some of the best colleges and universities here in the U.S. and abroad.